 In our society, dogs are looked at as furry members.
 With that comes a responsibility to do our utmost to provide and care for our dogs as deeply as possible.
 For those that work full days and need to leave their furry family members at home for hours on end, taking their beloveds to a daycare facility seems like the perfect solution.
 Fido gets to play and be with his buddies all day, and when he’s picked up by his people at the end of the day, he’s tired so his people don’t feel badly about not having the time to walk or play with him.

-Is the tired your seeing from your dog, the tired you want though?
+Is the tired you’re seeing from your dog the tired you want though?

-What can you can you do to ensure your dog is having a good experience and getting the best care possible, here are some tips to help you:
+What can you can you do to ensure your dog is having a good experience and getting the best dog care possible?
+Here are some tips to help you:

-- Ask questions, and visit the facility before bringing your dog for a visit.
+- Ask questions and visit the dog daycare facility before bringing your dog there.

 - What is the ratio of staff to dogs?
 For safety reasons, on average there should be no more than 10-15 dogs per handler in the play yards.
 For slower, mellow dogs, the number of dogs could increase.
 For active and rowdy dogs, that number should decrease to no more than 6-8 dogs per handler, and there should be more than one handler on-hand for those rowdy dogs.

 - Are to dogs actually allowed to express play behavior?
 Many daycare facilities with large numbers of dogs attending each day do not allow dog to actually play or run with each other for fear of fights starting.

 - What is the experience level of the managers and staff caring for your dogs?
 What training have they undergone to understand dog body language and how to prevent and resolve dog conflicts?
 Be wary of facilities that started up because they “love” dogs, but actually don’t have any formal experience.